87tana/87tana.github.io/README.md

     <img width="700" src="/images/csp_selection.jpg" alt="Material Bread logo">
 </p>

-- Analyzed fMRI image variability's impact on surface EEG and developed a cortical EEG pattern model.
-- Proposed two criteria for Common Spatial Pattern (CSP) filter selection to enhance motor imagery neurofeedback for neuroscientists.
-- Preliminary finding: Plausibility of CSP filters can be measured through simulated anatomical patterns, not always through Event-Related Distribution.
-- Analyzed and visualized data using MATLAB, presenting results in the Master's Thesis.
+### Summary:
+In my master's thesis, I investigated the functional and anatomical variability of the hand knob on surface EEG through a two-part study.I conducted an extensive analysis of a large brain dataset comprising EEG and fMRI data using MATLAB.
+My research focused on feature extraction and pattern recognition.
+I investigated the impact of fMRI image variability on EEG, developing a cortical EEG pattern model.

+Additionally, I proposed two criteria for selecting Common Spatial Pattern (CSP) filters to improve motor imagery neurofeedback applications for Brain-Computer Interface (BCI) research.
+My preliminary findings indicated that while the similarity of CSP filters to simulated anatomical patterns can be used to measure their plausibility, Event-Related Distribution may not always be an accurate measure.
+The results of my analysis were presented in my Master's Thesis.

+### Methods:
+The dataset consisted of separately recorded EEG and fMRI data from healthy subjects during hand motor activity.
+The hypothesis was that anatomical variability might correlate with cortical activity.
+To test this, I classified subjects into five categories based on the shape of their hand knob area and used the BrainStorm toolbox to simulate their cortical activity.

+Due to the lack of simultaneous EEG and fMRI recordings, I marked motor activity on the structure based on fMRI data and simulated surface EEG using the BrainStorm toolbox for the selected area.
+I calculated Common Spatial Patterns (CSPs) from the EEG data and assessed their plausibility using a heuristic approach from the literature.
+To validate the hypothesis, I compared the simulated EEG patterns with CSPs based on their correlation and Event-Related Distributions (ERDs).

+The results indicated that simulated EEG aids in selecting more plausible CSP filters, with correlation proving to be a better measure of similarity than ERD.
+Despite the limited number of subjects posing a challenge, the study demonstrated the value of using simulated EEG for improving CSP filter selection for motor imagery neurofeedback applications.
+Data preprocessing included segmenting EEG data into epochs, applying filtering, artifact removal, baseline correction, computing covariance matrices, spatial filter calculation, normalization, and classification.

 <br>[View Results Presentation ](https://github.com/87tana/BCI_Neurofeedback/blob/main/project_presentation.pdf)
 <br>[View Publication on Medium](https://medium.com/@t.mostafid/data-driven-spatial-filter-selection-for-adaptive-brain-computer-interfaces-2519fbda0831)